sibellavia/sibellavia.github.io/posts/give-new-life-to-an-old-and-slow-macbook.md

 sudo apt-get dist-upgrade -y
 ```

-And so I solved it.
-But I read on the internet that many users couldn't solve this way, so I found [mtrack, a Github project.](https://github.com/BlueDragonX/xf86-input-mtrack) An Xorg driver for multitouch trackpads.
+So I solved it.
+But I read on the internet that many users couldn't solve this way, so I found [mtrack, a Github project.](https://github.com/BlueDragonX/xf86-input-mtrack) It's a Xorg driver for multitouch trackpads.
 There is a very comprehensive and clear guide on how to install it.
-Many, thanks to this, have managed to solve the issue.
+Thanks to this, many have managed to solve the issue.

 ## Other issues

 You may find other small bugs and problems.
 To solve them, I did a lot of research on Google and visited many forums, testing different solutions.
-I suggest you do the same, and visit the section of [the official Ubuntu forum, Ask Ubuntu, dedicated to the most relevant Macbook questions.](https://askubuntu.com/questions/tagged/macbook-pro?sort=frequent)
+I suggest you do the same, and visit the section of [the official Ubuntu forum, Ask Ubuntu, dedicated to the most relevant MacBook questions.](https://askubuntu.com/questions/tagged/macbook-pro?sort=frequent)

 If you wish to have a step-by-step guide on how to install Xubuntu, there is a plethora of guides on the internet that you can draw from.
 I recommend looking at more than one.